EhsanArabnezhad/Fake-news-detection/README.md

   1-7: Merged the data to form the final dataset

- 2- Splitted data into train and validation for machine learning
+ 2- Splitted data into train and validation for machine learning.
+Then vectorized the corpus.

  3- Created the vectorized form of text to be fed into Bi-directional LSTM.
+B-LSTM is proved to work better than LSTM or simple RNN.

  4- Creating the architecture of neural network.

- 5- Compiling and fitting the model
+ 5- Compiling and fitting the model.
+For the metrics I just simply used "Accuracy" while it is not the option here cuz of imbalanced nature of the dataset.